FlorianS4/Project_3/TESTING.md

 - **I want to play a word-guessing game / Hangman game.**

-    The user can play the game with the first option available for him.
+    The user can play the game as one of the choices in the menu.
 - **I want the site read instructions on how to play.**

     The user can find instructions on how to play in the main menu.
 - **I want the program to be easy to navigate and use.**

-    The navigation of the program is preety simpli, just used numbers beetween 1-5.
+    The navigation of the program is pretty simple, one just has to use numbers between 1-5.
 - **I want to be able to test my knowledge in different categories.**

     There are 5 categories the user can choose from.